Migrating from Text Editors

 While PyCharm is traditionally launched like other applications (from the desktop), you can also work with PyCharm from the command line These can be setup during initial install.
 For example, on Linux and macOS, /usr/local/bin/charm can be used to open a file in PyCharm.
 You can also run inspections and use PyCharm’s diff tool.

 If you need a temporary editor for a snippet of code or text, and don’t want to save it in a project or even a file, PyCharm provides a facility called scratches.
-You can create either a scratch file (which is associated with a language and is thus has syntax highlighted, code completion, is runnable, etc.) or a scratch buffer (small chunks of text).
+You can create either a scratch file (which is associated with a language and is thus has syntax highlighted, code completion, is runnable, and so on) or a scratch buffer (small chunks of text).

 These scratches have many capabilities: you can list them (up to five), close and delete them, associate them with a language, and re-organize them.
 Scratches are saved in a special area in the project.

 When you first install PyCharm, it provides you a friendly tip each time you start it up.
 It also lets you turn these tips off.
-If you later want to view more tips, look for “Tip of the Day” under “Help”.
+If you later want to view more tips, select on the main menu.

 As mentioned several times so far, PyCharm and IntelliJ have a tremendous ecosystem of IDE plugins.
 PyCharm itself has almost 500 plugins, covering many different categories.